urbit/urbit.org-reloaded/content/events/2024-06-17-Lake-Summit.md

 Lake Summit is a developer-focused event.
 If you have been working on something that you're excited about, we'd love for you to share this with the developer community.
 If you would like to give a talk / workshop, please mention this in the [form](https://forms.gle/Kr2Fg5YUBdNPK5DT8)

-## Accommodation
+## Accommodations

-Food and drink will be provided for the duration of the Summit. **Attendees will need to organise their own accommodation.** We have secured discounted rates at two hotels in Gainesville, less than 10 minutes drive from the venue.
+Food and drinks will be provided for the duration of the Summit. **Attendees will need to organise their own accommodations.** We have secured discounted rates at two hotels in Gainesville, less than 10 minutes drive from the venue.
 The discounted rates are available from Monday 17 to Friday 21 (4 nights).

 {% grid %}